Home > Returning to work & education

 - Consider your baby’s age when planning to breastfeed and returning to work/study, your baby may be eating solid food during the day.

-- Contact the Infant Feeding Peer Support Workers based at your local Children’s Centre or ask for advice from other mums on our Breastfeeding in Sheffield Facebook page.
+- Contact the Infant Feeding Peer Support Workers based at your local Family Hub or ask for advice from other mums on our Breastfeeding in Sheffield Facebook page.

 - You can arrange for childcare close to work or college so that you can breastfeed during breaks, or before and after work.
 The evening feed can be a wonderful way for you to relax with your baby after work or college.